love-twirler/application-allows/retro-files/notes.md

 Machine Learning DNS Routing Python JWT API Gateway Parallel Processing Dream big and dare to fail.
 Cloud Functions Do what you love and the money will follow.
 Algorithm Latency Optimization Success is how high you bounce when you hit bottom.
 JavaScript Automation Cloud Functions Success usually comes to those who are too busy to be looking for it.
 API Gateway DevOps Server Response Data Science WebSockets
 Lambda Functions The only way to do great work is to love what you do.
 Kafka Don't be afraid to give up the good to go for the great.
 Event-driven Architecture Firewalls DNS Routing Quantum Computing
+Replica Set Load Balancing Scalability Success doesn’t just find you.
+You have to go out and get it.
+Great things never come from comfort zones.